FabricLabs/fabric/README.md

 [![Community](https://img.shields.io/matrix/hub:fabric.pub.svg?style=flat-square)](https://chat.fabric.pub)

-Fabric is an experimental approach to the secure establishment and execution of peer-to -peer agreements, up to and including financial transactions.
+Fabric is an experimental approach to the secure establishment and execution of peer-to-peer agreements, up to and including financial transactions.
 With a robust library of common components, `npm i @fabric/core` provides all the tools one might `require` during the development of a well-researched application of decentralization technology.